How Ammonia Scrubbers Lower Your CEMS Operating and Maintenance Costs

+NOTE: For Use With Cold Extractive, Condensing Cooler Based Sample Conditioning Systems.
 Perma Pure Ammonia Scrubbers are designed to remove ammonia from a gas stream to protect the analyzer from clogging due to the formation of ammonium salts.
 Ammonia is a highly reactive gas.
 It is sometimes added to stack gases to reduce the nitrogen oxide content of the gases by conversion to nitrogen and water (the DeNOx process).
 When present in gas samples, ammonia will readily react with other components such as sulfur dioxide in the sample to form ammonium salts.
 This salt is relatively low-boiling, so it is present as a gas at the higher temperatures in the stack and in the heated line.
 When the sample cools down while passing through our dryer, it precipitates out as a solid, clogging the dryer or analyzer.
-For this reason, we recommend installing an ammonia scrubber inside our system to prevent damage to our dryers and to the analyzers downstream.
+For this reason, we recommend installing an ammonia scrubber before the condensing cooler to prevent damage to the analyzers downstream.

 Principle of Operation